 Gehrig held the record of most career Grand Slams at 23, which wouldn’t be broken until a much more ‘roided-up Alex Rodriguez passed that marker in 2013.
 (1903)

-Happy Juneteenth Day, historically known as Emancipation Day, commemorating the day African Americans first heard about the end of slavery 155 years ago today—after it was announced by Union Army General Gordon Granger, proclaiming freedom for slaves in Texas.
+Happy Juneteenth Day, historically known as Emancipation Day, commemorates the day African Americans first heard about the end of slavery 155 years ago today—after it was announced by Union Army General Gordon Granger, proclaiming freedom for slaves in Texas.

 Originating in Galveston, Juneteenth is celebrated annually on June 19 across the South and other parts of the U.S. since 1866.